lzwjava/blog-source/resume.md

 ### DBS Digibank CN, 2022.07 - Present
 * DBS Digibank, powered by DBS, is an entire bank squeezed to fit into smartphones.
-* I am responsible for some microservices of Digibank APIs, like mutual funds.
-We use technologies like Java, Spring Cloud, Pivotal Cloud Foundry, Jenkins, and TDD.
+* I was responsible for some microservices of Digibank APIs, like mutual funds.
+We used technologies like Java, Spring Cloud, Pivotal Cloud Foundry, Jenkins, and TDD.

 ### DBS Client Connect, 2022.01 - 2022.06
 * DBS Client Connect, a one-stop workbench allowing frontline employees an instant 360 view of a client, leverages data and AI to join the dots between online and offline relationship management, ensuring a smoother journey for all concerned.
 * I was responsible for equity trading micro-service of the Client Connect platform.
-We use technologies like Java, Spring Cloud, and Jenkins.
+We used technologies like Java, Spring Cloud, and Jenkins.

 ### ShowMeBug, 2021.07 - 2021.09
 * ShowMeBug is an online interview platform.
 Interviewers and interviewees can discuss and write code online to dig into technical questions.
 * I was responsible for the integration between the platform and Enterprise WeChat.
-So the users can raise the interview from Enterprise WeChat.
-We make the experience smoother.
-We use technologies like Ruby On Rails, Enterprise WeChat SDK, and PostgreSQL.
+So the users could raise the interview from Enterprise WeChat.
+We made the experience smoother.
+We used technologies like Ruby On Rails, Enterprise WeChat SDK, and PostgreSQL.

 ### Chongding, 2017.09 - 2018.01
 * Chongding was China's HQ Trivia.
 It was once the wildly popular live game show app in China where you can win real cash prizes for free.
 * I was responsible for the first version of the backend APIs and admin frontend control panel.
-We use technologies like Java, Spring Boot, Kafka, WebSocket, and RTMP Streaming.
+We used technologies like Java, Spring Boot, Kafka, WebSocket, and RTMP Streaming.

 ### Fun Live, 2016.07 - 2017.09
 * Fun Live was a live broadcast platform for software engineering lectures.